Lochnivar/ashverse/canon-refresher-for-ai.md

 - **1894-1907:** Pacific Alliance forms (quietly absorbs Oregon/Washington economies)

 **Character:** Pragmatic, business-first, "youngest sibling who moved out early and got rich"

+### California-Japan Relationship - LOCKED CANON
+- **1873-1939:** Central to California's identity as a Pacific power
+- **Japanese perspective (LOCKED CANON):** "California is greedy, but it is honest greed" (Japanese aphorism used in closed-door briefings)
+- **1937:** California supplies 55% of Japan's oil at +25% "friendship surcharge"
+- **1939 Japanese assessment:** "Could we ever fight California?" → "Only if we wish to lose the war before it begins."
+- **Mutual assured profit** - The most stable relationship on the planet
+- **See:** `world-building/california-japan-relationship.md` for full details

+### California Diplomacy and Realpolitik - Writer's Reference

+**Note:** The "Pacific Venice" framing is a **mental model for writers**, not an in-world designation.
+California is not officially called "Pacific Venice" in the NTL—this is a conceptual parallel to help understand California's role and attitude.

+**Key Framing (Mental Model Only):**
+- **Maritime power (Pacific)** - Think Venetian Mediterranean dominance
+- **Trade-based wealth** - Think Venetian spice/silk route control
+- **Realpolitik diplomacy** - "We don't care who was right.
+We care who's still rich."
+- **Charges for services** - Arbitration, neutrality, oil ("therapy with a surcharge")
+- **Armed neutrality** - Navy + economic leverage (like Venetian lagoon + Arsenal)
+- **Pragmatic, not ideological** - Moral indifference, not moral high ground
+- **"Rented neutrality"** - Charges admission to peace, not free neutrality

+**Distinction from Deseret:**
+- **Deseret (Mormon Venice):** Banking-focused, religious oversight, mountain fortress, pious hypocrisy (officially called "Mormon Venice" in-world)
+- **California (Pacific Venice):** Trade-focused, secular realpolitik, maritime empire, moral indifference (NOT officially called "Pacific Venice" in-world - writer's tool only)

+**Use this framing for:** Writing diplomatic scenes, developing economic behavior, understanding neutrality, crafting California's voice.
+See `world-building/california-diplomacy.md` for full details.

 ### Pacific Alliance - LOCKED STRUCTURE
 - **Oregon & Washington:** U.S. states with delegated Pacific powers only